DSPN/DataStaxDay/README.md

 >This looks much better now doesn't it? **LOCAL_QUORUM** is the most commonly used consistency level among developers.
 It provides a good level of performance and a moderate amount of consistency.
 That being said, many use cases can warrant  **CL=LOCAL_ONE**.

-For more detailed classed on data modeling, consistency, and Cassandra 101, check out the free classes at the [DataStax Academy](academy.datastax.com) website.
+For more detailed classed on data modeling, consistency, and Cassandra 101, check out the free classes at the [DataStax Academy] https://academy.datastax.com website.

 ----------

-Hands On DSE Search
+Hands On DSE Searchy.
 -------------
 DSE Search is awesome.
 You can configure which columns of which Cassandra tables you'd like indexed in **lucene** format to make extended searches more efficient while enabling features such as text search and geospatial search.